 ACS is exposed to credit risk mainly through its holding of cash and cash equivalents and reinsurance assets.
 The Company actively monitors the credit ratings and payment history of reinsurers to ensure there are no significant exposures that require immediate attention and action.
-To date, there have been no defaults or non-recoverable reinsurance amounts relating to ACS's earthquake claims.
+For the year ended 31 December 2015, there have been no defaults or non-recoverable reinsurance amounts relating to ACS's earthquake claims.